 (Partnerships between UKaid Sakchyam and 13 Commercial Banks)

-In early 2018, the Government of Nepal (GoN) through Nepal Rastra Bank (NRB) instructed the commercial banks to ensure presence of at least one branch in each of the 753 newly formed local administrative units (Rural Municipalities and Municipalities).
+After Nepal adopted a federal structure of governance, the Government of Nepal (GoN) made it a priority to ensure the presence of at least one branch of commercial bank in each of the 753 newly formed local administrative units (Rural Municipalities and Municipalities).
 The main objective behind this mandate was to route government funds and social security payments, through formal banking channel.
-Moreover, presence of large commercial banks in local units would also ensure availability of a host of banking services including saving, loans and remittance to the local population – an important step towards improving financial inclusion.
+Moreover, the presence of large commercial banks in local units would also ensure availability of a host of banking services including saving, loans and remittance to the local population – an important step towards improving financial inclusion.

-The banks argued that the establishment of branches in those locations would be extremely difficult owing to the lack of proper basic infrastructure such as roads, electricity and security.
+The banks reasoned that the establishment of branches in those locations would be extremely difficult owing to the lack of proper basic infrastructures such as roads, electricity and security.
 They also argued that the branches would not be feasible or self-sustainable as the locations lacked the minimum population density and minimum economic activities that are needed for a bank branch to sustain on its own.

-After receiving request for support from both NRB and MoF, Sakchyam undertook a series of deliberations involving MoF, NRB and Nepal Banker’s Association (NBA), which led to a breakthrough – a joint agreement was reached wherein Sakchyam would support the expediting of bank branch establishment in 54 unallocated local units that fell under Karnali Province and Province No. 5 & 7.
+After receiving a request for support from both NRB and MoF, Sakchyam undertook a series of deliberations involving MoF, NRB and Nepal Banker’s Association (NBA), which led to a breakthrough – a joint agreement was reached wherein Sakchyam would support the establishment of bank branches in 54 unallocated local units that fell under Karnali Province, Sudurpaschim Province and Province No. 5.

-Sakchyam also conducted a quick and preliminary market research to collect basic information about the general status of these local units.
-The information collected include:
+Sakchyam also conducted quick and preliminary market research to collect basic information about the general status of these local units.
+The information collected includes: